Homemade Baby Food Recipes

 Yogurt is also an excellent source of calcium for your baby - the 'live' bacteria it contains actually help your baby's body absorb the calcium very efficiently.

-This means that, ounce for ounce, your baby receives more calcium from yogurt than from milk.
 The same applies to the protein in yogurt, which is easily digested thanks to the fermentation process that breaks it down.

 Is homemade yogurt worth the trouble?

-Absolutely - and that's because it's so incredibly simple to make!
-And that's not all - the taste is superior to that of commercially made yogurt (after all, it's as fresh as can be!) and you know JUST what it contains!
+And that’s not all – the taste is superior to that of commercially made yogurt (after all, it’s as fresh as can be!) and you know JUST what it contains!

 It's very easy to prepare homemade yogurt in large batches, so you can keep the whole family supplied with very little effort and cost - we can't think of a good reason NOT to make your own yogurt!